Apostrophe

 Apply Permissions

-Applying permissions to sub pages
+Applying permissions to subpages

 The bottom section of the permissions tab only appears when you are setting the permissions for a page-type document.
 When this box is checked, permissions are copied to the subpages on a one-time basis.
 They may then be edited on the individual page level.
 If any permissions are subsequently changed that you want to be extended to all subpages, such as removing permissions from a user, you must click this box again before saving.
 Otherwise, the change in permissions will only apply to the current document.
 Changes made within the permissions tab of a subpage will be discarded if the parent page permissions are applied to all subpages.